petersem/docker-demo/README.md

 ### Folders
 The following folders should be created.
 You can copy/paste these into a terminal
-- downloads
-> - /volume1/downloads/complete
+- cd /volume1/downloads/complete
-> - /volume1/downloads/incomplete
+- cd /volume1/downloads/incomplete
-- docker
-> These above folders are for partial and completed downloads.
-Put them under a folder wherever you wish.
 - cd /volume1/docker/prowlarr
 - cd /volume1/docker/sonarr
 - cd /volume1/docker/radarr